noaa-ngs/ncat-lib/README.md

 # ncat-lib

-This repository contains the transformation algorithms/modules used by the NCAT web base tool.
+This repository contains the transformation algorithms/modules used by the NCAT web tool.

 For additional information, contact:
 NOAA National Geodetic Survey,